n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 ![alt text](https://miro.medium.com/max/1283/1*DfMRHwxY1gyyDmrIAd-gjQ.png#center)

-Though this function is technically non-linear, even though it doesn't look like it.
-It's only linear when x > 0.
-We will not talk about this too much, and just use it.
+This function _is_ non-linear, even though it is composed of linear parts.

 We need to make a slight modification to our Linear class, then we'll make our neural network class: